shalinisairi/shalinisairi/README.md

 - 👋 Hi, I’m @shalinisairi
 - 👀 I’m interested in Graphics & Small Email marketing landing pages
-- 🌱 I’m currently learning to take on css & html
+- 🌱 I’m currently learning to take on css,html & JS
 - 💞️ I’m looking to collaborate on via github
-- 📫 How to reach me shalini.sairi@icloud.com
+- 📫 How to reach me shalini.sairi@yahoo.com

 <!---
 shalinisairi/shalinisairi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.